 Putting credit problems behind you — here's the gameplan

 - For example, if you determined that the balances on your credit cards are too high, set a plan to pay down your balances.

 - Finally, check your credit and score before you apply.
-At least 6 months before applying for your home loan next year, get your credit report and score so you know what rates you can expect.
-You can get a feel for your monthly payments based on your loan amount and FICO score by using this free calculator.
+At least 6 months before you apply for your home loan, get your credit report and score so you know what rates you can expect.
+You can get a feel for what rates and payments may be based on your loan amount and FICO Score using this free calculator.